MLauper/BFH_Projects/README.md

 BFH_Projects
 ============

-This repo contains BFH-projects of devlopers Auderst,Keusen and Zoss
+This repo contains BFH-projects of devlopers Auderset, Keusen and Zoss